40 Ways to Recover From Holiday Eating

-The holiday season doesn’t only bring laughter, cheer and goodwill to all — it also brings unwanted weight gain from all those festive foods.
-It’s inevitable that you’ll lose gym time or splurge on "just one more" piece of pie, but don’t let that stop you from making healthy choices.
-Paleta Potions Cocktail Elixirs are a wholesome alternative to your favorite boozy indulgences.
-Made from all organic ingredients, they're all-natural, low-sugar, vegan and gluten-free.
-You can save serious calories and sugar by using them to make traditional cocktails like egg nog, spiced cider, White Russians and more.
-Check out these recipes, and how many calories you can save!
+The holiday season doesn’t only bring laughter, cheer, and goodwill to all — it also brings unwanted weight gain from all those festive foods.
+It’s inevitable that you’ll lose gym time or splurge on “just one more” piece of pie, but don’t let that stop you from making healthy choices.
+Instead of traditional cocktails like eggnog, or sugar-laden spiced cider, opt for a Hot Toddy, which is made with ginger, tea, and whiskey!

 Interval training is the best way to shock your body back into shape, increase your metabolism, improve your cholesterol profile, and improve insulin sensitivity, especially during the holidays when you’re being pulled in every direction.
 At the gym, sign up for a HIIT class, or turn your favorite aerobic exercise (running, biking, even walking) into an interval workout by adding periods of intense speed (start with 30 to 60 seconds) followed by periods of rest (normal speed) for the same amount of time.
 Do this six to 10 times to complete a fat-slashing workout.
 As you get better, slowly increase the amount of time of increased intensity.